RayBB/openlibrary-docs/Home.md

 - All the managed labels have `[managed]` in their description, so an easy way to browse just the managed labels is to search labels on that string.

 - It is easy (and sometimes dangerous) to do batch updates of labels (or milestone, or assign, or close).
 Just filter the issues to the ones you want to change, select the issues you want to label.
 When you select one or more issues, the pulldown menu changes from filter mode to update mode.
 Pull down the label menu, and you can select which labels you want to add or remove (it's a toggle). <br/><img width="600" alt="issues list in update mode" src="https://user-images.githubusercontent.com/6502462/57258627-439ad200-705d-11e9-8cca-adf8e45f44d0.png">

+### Project Management for Leads

+Leads have the challenging job of monitoring and keeping up with progress on their issues and pull requests.
+Staff has several bots that we hope can make the process easier.

+* Keeping up with new comments on issues.
+Every day, we run the [Issue New Comments Bot](https://github.com/internetarchive/openlibrary/blob/master/scripts/gh_scripts/issue_comment_bot.py) to be pinged about the issues for which we are the lead.

+For each of the following, use the `labels` facet to add your label to see issues and PRs under your leadership:

+* [Issues which need to be triaged](https://github.com/internetarchive/openlibrary/issues?q=is%3Aissue+is%3Aopen+label%3A%22Needs%3A+Triage%22+sort%3Aupdated-desc).
+Use the `labels` facet to add your label to see issues you need to triage.
+* [Issues which require some sort of action](https://github.com/internetarchive/openlibrary/issues?q=is%3Aissue+is%3Aopen+is%3Aopen+is%3Aissue+label%3A%22Needs%3A+Breakdown%22%2C%22Needs%3A+Staff+Decision%22%2C%22Needs%3A+Investigation%22%2C%22Needs%3A+Detail%22%2C%22Needs%3A+Community+Discussion%22%2C%22Needs%3A+Staff+%2F+Internal%22) such as "needs breakdown" or "needs design".
+Use the `labels` facet to add your label to see issues you need to triage.
+* [Issues that are waiting on the submitter](https://github.com/internetarchive/openlibrary/pulls?q=is%3Aopen+is%3Apr+draft%3Afalse+label%3A%22Needs%3A+Submitter+Input%22+sort%3Aupdated-desc).
+In the near future, we'll have a [bot](https://github.com/internetarchive/openlibrary/issues/9199) that automatically removed "Needs: Submitter Input" when the author pushes new updates for review.

+If you don't have merge permissions and a PR looks ready to go, please mark it is "Needs: Staff / Internal".

 # Frequently Asked Questions